Robersonville mayor-elect to be sworn in Tuesday

 Brown’s assistant Jaye Davis said Brown inspired her to get involved in the community.

-“To see what she is doing and has done here at the pantry has been inspiring to me that’s why her motto, aim to inspire, is really something she does,” Davis said.
+“To see what she is doing and has done here at the pantry has been inspiring to me that’s why her motto, aims to inspire, is really something she does,” Davis said.

 Going into office Brown has several goals to help improve the town.